17 June 2015

 Sidedress N application rates

-If no fertilizer N has been applied this season or soil N measurements suggest little N remains from fall- and spring-applied N, consider using our current N rate recommendations based on results of field trials conducted since 2006 throughout the state using efficient methods and timings of N fertilizer application.
-The estimated Agronomic Optimum N Rate (AONR) for fine textured soils in westcentral and northwest Indiana is about 173 lbs N / ac.
-The AONR for fine textured soils in northeast, eastcentral, and central Indiana is about 221 lbs N / ac.
-The AONR for the remainder of the state (NC, SW, SC, and SE) is about 183 lbs N / ac.
-For more details on these recommendations see our current publication at: http://www.agry.purdue.edu/ext/corn/news/timeless/NitrogenMgmt.pdf
+If no fertilizer N has been applied this season or soil N measurements suggest little N remains from fall- and spring-applied N, consider using our current N rate guidelines based on results of field trials conducted since 2006 throughout the state using efficient methods and timings of N fertilizer application.
+This information is summarized at: http://www.kingcorn.org/news/timeless/NitrogenMgmt.pdf

 Blackmer, A.M., D. Pottker, M.E.
 Cerrato, and J. Webb.
 1989.
 Correlations between soil nitrate concentrations in late spring and corn yields in Iowa.
 J. Prod.
 Agric.
 2:103-109.

-Camberato, Jim, RL (Bob) Nielsen, Eric Miller, and Brad Joern.
-2011.
-Nitrogen Management Guidelines for Indiana.
+Camberato, Jim & RL (Bob) Nielsen.
+2015.
+Nitrogen Management Guidelines for Corn in Indiana.
 Applied Crop Research Update, Purdue Univ.
-Agronomy Dept. http://www.agry.purdue.edu/ext/corn/news/timeless/NitrogenMgmt.pdf.
-[URL accessed July 2013].
+Agronomy.
+Online at http://www.kingcorn.org/news/timeless/NitrogenMgmt.pdf [URL accessed June 2015].

 Ferrer, Francesc, J.M.
 Villar, C.O.
 Stockle, P. Villar, and M. Aran.
 2003.
 Use of a pre-sidedress soil nitrate test (PSNT) to determine nitrogen fertilizer requirements for irrigated corn.
 Agronomie 23:561-570.